 OF SOLSTICES, STONE CIRCLES, AND GHOSTS OF CHRISTMAS PAST--REALLY, REALLY PAST

-In the past week I have spent a great deal of time reading, thinking, and finally writing about one of the most universally recognized phenomena of all of human history and, more importantly perhaps, prehistory.
-By some great irony, purest chance, or sub-conscious master plan I just happened to arrive at the point in my new novel in the People of the Stone series, THE CORN MAIDEN'S G
+In the past week I have spent a great deal of time reading, thinking, and finally writing about one of the most universally recognized phenomena of all of human history and, more importantly perhaps, prehistory--the solstice event.
+By some great irony, purest chance, or sub-conscious master plan I just happened to arrive at the point in my new novel in the People of the Stone series, THE CORN MAIDEN'S GIFT, where I was forced by my characters to get involved with the prehistoric expression of the winter solstice among the Hopewellian moundbuilders of the Ohio, Illinois, an

 SQUIER AND DAVIS: FORGOTTEN PATRONS OF AMERICAN ARCHAEOLOGY

-While conducting on-going research for the fifth novel in The People of the Stone saga, THE CORN MAIDEN'S GIFT, it has been impossible to ignore the incredible contributions made to the great mound sites, particularly those of the Hopewell period with which the new novel deals, by two often neglected pioneers of scientific archaeology.
-Ephram Squier and Edwin Davi
+While conducting on-going research for the fifth novel in The People of the Stone saga, THE CORN MAIDEN'S GIFT, it has been impossible to ignore the incredible contributions made to the great mound sites, particularly those of the Hopewell period with which the new novel deals, by two often neglected pioneers of scientific archeology.
+Ephram Squier and Edwin Davis, working as amateur surveyors at a time when little or nothing was known about the first native peoples, left an incredible and indespensible record of achievement for later archeologists and oth

 FLINT QUARRIES: PREHISTORIC AMERICA'S NEGLECTED SITES